ml4design/ml4design.github.io/assets/notes/Lecture-6/Lecture-6.md

 		- the probability that the output word is selected to be in the context window
 	- *Embeddings*: lower-dimensional representation of *context* of co-occurence

 **Skipgram** is an example of an algorithm that calculates *static embeddings*, fixed embedding for each word in the vocabulary.
-More recent approaches (like BERT) learn dynamic contextual embeddings, in which the vector for each word is different in different contexts.
+These algorithms, while using the syntactical context of the word (that is, the words that occur nearby), they tend to normalise (or compress) different semantic contexts.
+For instance, the word “play” has different meaning if used in sentences like “They played games,” “I play Chopin,” “We play baseball,” and “Hamlet is a play by Shakespeare”.
+Assigning a single vector to the word "play" can make the use of embeddings in tasks like topic classification of limited advantage.
+More recent approaches (like [BERT](https://en.wikipedia.org/wiki/BERT_(language_model))) learn *dynamic contextual embeddings*, in which the vector for each word is different in different semantic contexts.
+With these representations, all the different use of the word “play” have different vectors assigned, helping downstream tasks disambiguate different uses of the word.

 The intuition of behind the *skipgram* algorithm is that instead of counting how often each word $w$ occurs near another one, we train a classifier on a prediction task where for each word in the vocabulary we classify if it is likely (or not) to appear close $w$—the learned classifier weights as the word embeddings.
 Given a specific word in the middle of a sentence (the input word), the network predicts the probability for every word in the vocabulary of being the “nearby word”.
 The fascinating idea here is that, instead of using labeled data, the text is used to supervise the classifier's training.
 That is called **self-supervision** in machine learning lingo.